Never Forgiveness

 ♥ Who then is a faithful and wise servant, whom his master made ruler over his household, to give them food in due season?
 Blessed is that servant whom his master, when he comes, will find so doing.
 Assuredly, I say to you that he will make him ruler over all his goods.
 But if that evil servant says in his heart, ‘My master is delaying his coming,’ and begins to beat his fellow servants, and to eat and drink with the drunkards, the master of that servant will come on a day when he is not looking for him and at an hour that he is not aware of, and will cut him in two and appoint him his portion with the hypocrites.
 There shall be weeping and gnashing of teeth.
 (Matthew 24:45-51 NKJV emphasis mine)

 No analysis is provided for this bonus case.
 Instead, the following is provided as speculation by the author.
-The master in these verses is likely the Lord Jesus who comes to collect his bride, the ‘church,’ when he gathers the elect.
+The master in these verses is likely the Lord Jesus who comes to collect his bride, the ‘church,’ possibly when he gathers the elect (a topic not for this writing).
 The evil servant is a Christian that has been behaving vilely to his fellow Christians and probably not concerned about it since he believes grace covers any sinning he might do.
-Rather than reward this evil believer with attendance at the marriage supper in New Jerusalem, the Lord cuts away whatever covering of righteousness that he had.
-The fallen believer is then cast to Outer Darkness with others who have fallen, especially the fallen (lascivious) Christians of Matthew 7:21-23 who are hypocrites for believing themselves righteous but behaving like the unsaved worldly.
+Rather than reward this evil believer with attendance at the marriage supper in New Jerusalem, the Lord cuts-away whatever covering of righteousness that he had.
+The fallen believer is then cast to Outer Darkness with others who have fallen, especially the fallen (lascivious) Christians of Matthew 7:21-23 who are hypocrites for believing themselves righteous but behaving like the unsaved (unrighteous) worldly.

 Fortunately for this fallen believer, none of his sinning included any of the salvation-exceptions discussed in this writing so he will not be cast into the Lake of Fire.
 Still, he is forever damned to Outer Darkness and all that implies.
 This is true for the ESV, KJV, NASB, NIV, and NKJV Bibles.